MrOnijohn/rustydoro/README.md

 ## Usage

 - **Launch the application:** Run the executable from your terminal or file explorer.
+- I recommend putting the window to one side of the screen, making it as thin as needed/wanted, and doing work in a window next to it.
+The point is to not have to check a timer to see how long there is left of a focus session, but instead get an intuitive feel for how much time is left by having a color in the side of your vision.
 - **Start the timer:** Left-click anywhere in the window or press `Ctrl+Alt+S`.
 - **Pause the timer:** Left-click while the timer is running or press `Ctrl+Alt+P`.
 - **Reset the timer:** Right-click anywhere in the window.